Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Selectors.md

 - Prefer reusable selector values when the same filter appears in several functions.
 - Use `self()` when logic should apply to the current execution context.
 - Use generated entity types and predicates instead of raw strings whenever possible.
-- Keep complex filters readable by assigning them to `val`s before entering large command blocks.
+- Keep complex filters readable by assigning them to `val`s before entering large command blocks, and check the [Cookbook](/docs/guides/cookbook) if you want to turn those values into reusable helpers.

 ## See also

-- [Arguments](/docs/concepts/arguments) - the broader typed argument model in Kore
+- [Functions](/docs/commands/functions) - organizing selector-heavy logic into reusable functions
 - [Commands](/docs/commands/commands) - command builders that consume selectors everywhere
-- [Functions](/docs/commands/functions) - organizing selector-heavy logic into reusable functions
 - [Scoreboards](/docs/concepts/scoreboards) - selectors often pair with scoreboard state
+- [Arguments Internals](/docs/concepts/arguments) - contributor-facing details about Kore's broader argument system
 - [Minecraft Wiki: Target selectors](https://minecraft.wiki/w/Target_selectors) - vanilla syntax and semantics